teejayvona/More-About-Me/README.md

 ## What I Do
 Develop and maintain ISO 27001-aligned security policies

-Build and manage risk registers and SoA trackers
+Risk Assessment and SoA trackers

 Support GDPR & SOX compliance readiness